 After paying for all of these expenses, our worker on full per diem still has around $120 left per day.
 This is $21,600 of tax free money he can pocket in addition to the wages he is earning over a 6 month period of time.
 A 3 month job would then be $10,800 and a 1 month job would be $3,600.
 I would recommend setting up a second bank account just for saved per diem and keeping track of it along with your other accounts using Personal Capital, (It’s free).
 This keeps your saved Per Diem separate so you can track how you are doing.

 A worker on M+E who gets $50 per diem and spends only $15 a day would save $35 per day, over the course of 6 months would have $6,300.
 A 3 month job would then be $3,150 and a 1 month job would be $1,050.
 Still a decent amount of tax free money.

 The best way to handle per diem jobs is to be a husband and wife team.
 Imagine working on a 6 month job with your spouse (obviously this works best for DINK couples), you use a camper or stay in a cheap motel room, the food and incidentals is the only expense that changes, so increase that by $20 a day and a total of $320 per day of per diem is grossed, minus $60 in total expenses equals $260 per day, or over 6 months: $46,800 in tax free money.
 A 3 month job would be $23,400 and a 1 month job would be $7,800.
 Heck, getting a pay check is almost icing on the cake!

-What To Do With The Excess Per Diem:
+What To Do With The Per Diem You Save:

 Apart from retirement savings I think it is best to use excess per diem money the same way you would use other money you earn, add it in to the top line of the budget and distribute it accordingly.
 Effectively using per diem certainly can be a good method towards building wealth.